libretro/RetroArch/apple/README.md

 ### PROVISIONING

-Before you build the app, you'll need to download the provisioning profile you want to use for the app into the `ios` directory.
+Before you build the app, you'll need to download the provisioning profile you want to use for the app into the `apple` directory.
 Just drop it in there, and add the file name to the config.

 When RetroArch is built into an IPA, it will embed this provisioning profile into the IPA so you can just install the IPA right onto your phone.

 ## Building

 After you've configured the right things, you're ready for building.
-You'll want to run these from the `ios` directory of the RetroArch project.
+You'll want to run these from the `apple` directory of the RetroArch project.

 ### Emulator Cores